Quakers Hill: Etymology

-The name Quakers Hill was in an 1806 report of the area by government surveyor James Meehan.
-The origin of the name is unclear and the next references are more than sixty years later when Thomas Harvey used it for his property in what is now western Quakers Hill.
-When the railway station was built in 1872, it was called Douglas' Siding for over thirty years.
-The catalyst for the name change came with the subdivision of Harvey's Quakers Hill property in 1904.
-The residents of the newly forming village preferred that name and in 1905, the name of the railway station was changed to Quakers Hill.
+The name "Quakers Hill" appears in an 1806 report by government surveyor James Meehan.
+The precise origin of the name remains uncertain.
+Subsequent documentary references are sparse until the mid to late nineteenth century, when Thomas Harvey applied the name to his property in what is now western Quakers Hill.
+Following the construction of the railway line in 1872, the local station was named Douglas' Siding (now Quakers Hill railway station) and retained that designation for more than thirty years.
+In 1904, Harvey's Quakers Hill estate was subdivided, prompting renewed use of the name.
+At the request of residents of the emerging village, the railway station was renamed Quakers Hill in 1905.